 We’ve compiled a list of various designations and the steps to be followed and cleared, in order to achieve a position in The Indian Air Force.

-How to join Indian Air Force after 12th as an Officer?
+How to join Indian Air Force after the 12th as an Officer?

 Step 1- National Defense Academy